Honors & Awards

 Spielman was ranked among the top three prospects in Minnesota by Rivals.com, ESPN and 247 Sports.
 Each of the three services ranked him among the top 50 athlete prospects in the country.
 Spielman chose Nebraska over offers from Iowa, Iowa State, Michigan and Minnesota.
 He participated in the Semper Fi All-American Game.

-Spielman was born on Dec.
+JD was born on Dec.
 4, 1997.
-Spielman is the adopted son of Minnesota Vikings General Manager Rick Spielman and his wife, Michele.
-Spielman has not declared a major, but he earned a spot on the Nebraska Scholar-Athlete Honor Roll in his first semester.
-Spielman has volunteered his time with Husker Heroes, Uplifting Athletes and local hospital visits.
-JD Spielman’s uncle is former Ohio State All-America linebacker and NFL standout Chris Spielman, who now serves as a college and NFL analyst for Fox Sports.
+He is the adopted son of Minnesota Vikings General Manager Rick Spielman and his wife, Michele.
+JD is a communication studies major and earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2016.
+He has volunteered with the Nebraska Football Road Race, Husker Heroes and local hospital visits.
+His uncle is former Ohio State All-American and NFL standout Chris Spielman, who is now a college and NFL analyst for Fox Sports.